 - Through Dec.
-2023, JCSO has calculated \$15.84 Million has been spent housing inmates outside of Johnson County. - If the facility were closed, the projection indicates out of county housing cost would increase to \$96.3 million over a 20-Year Period. - Difference in total operating cost compared with building New indicates an additional \$69.395 million would be needed over a 20-year Period.
+2023, JCSO has calculated \$15.84 million has been spent housing inmates outside of Johnson County. - If the facility were closed, the projection indicates out of county housing cost would increase to \$96.3 million over a 20-year - Difference in Total Operating Cost compared with building New indicates an additional \$69.395 million would be needed over a 20-year period.